mohitpai/journey-optimizer.en/help/using/messages/messages-in-journeys.md

 ![](assets/push-adv-parameters.png)

+>[!NOTE]
+>
+>If you overwrite one of these attributes, all three need to be overridden too.

 For email, you can display the [primary email address](../configuration/primary-email-addresses.md).

 In specific contexts, you can override these values for specific use.
 To force a value, click the **[!UICONTROL Enable parameter override]** icon to the right of the field.